Office of theRegistrar

 - If you plan to major at Haverford, please read the section of the Haverford College Catalog regarding departmental major requirements; consult the Bryn Mawr College Catalog if you plan to major at BMC.
 Information about minors and concentrations can also be found in each college’s catalog.

-- You should plan to attend departmental and concentration advising meetings, where you will learn more about each major, minor, and/or concentration as well as with whom you should work to declare.
+- You should plan to attend departmental and concentration advising meetings (academic information sessions), where you will learn more about each major, minor, and/or concentration as well as with whom you should work to declare.
 If you must miss one of these meetings, please contact the appropriate department and/or concentration chair(s) to ask for instructions.

-- After completing steps 1 and 2, make an appointment to meet prior to Friday, May 1, 2020 with the appropriate Haverford or Bryn Mawr department or program advisor (again, such faculty members will be identified at the departmental meetings).
+- After completing steps 1 and 2, make an appointment to meet prior to the April deadline with the appropriate Haverford or Bryn Mawr department or program advisor (again, such faculty members will be identified at the departmental meetings).
 Please take to this meeting an unofficial copy of your transcript, which you can access under “other academic” in the menu on the left side of your “student center” in BIONIC.

 As you move into your major, you will no longer have a pre-major advisor.
 Once you complete the major declaration process, your major advisor (or, for now, the chair of your new major department) will provide pre-registration approval, discuss the trajectory of your academic planning with you, and help in any process that requires an advisor’s signature.
 Each department has its own procedures for assigning major advisors: ask the chair of your new major department who your new advisor will be.